 What is type 2 diabetes and how does it differ from type 1?

-Why does your body become insulin resistant?
+Why does your body become resistant to insulin?

-Can type 2 diabetes evolve to type 1?
+Can type 2 diabetes turn into type 1?

 Is type 2 diabetes reversible or curable?